Woman claims she was sent home for wearing ‘revealing’ outfit at work

 A woman has claimed she was sent home from work by human resources because her office attire was too “revealing”.
 Now, the internet has defended the worker by claiming the HR worker was “jealous” of her outfit.

 Marie Dee, who goes by @notmariedee on TikTok, recently posted a video of the HR violation that allegedly led her to being sent home.
-In the TikTok video, which has more than 27m views, Marie is seen wearing a black, midi bodycon dress with short-sleeves.
+In the TikTok video, which has more than 27m views, the 28-year-old is seen wearing a black, midi bodycon dress with short-sleeves.

 “Guys, it happened again.
 I’m getting sent home for my outfit,” the text overlay read.
 “This time the HR girl approached me.
 I’m about to ask her.”